Official Government Website

 This class helps prepare those pursuing a career in log scaling for the state licensure test.
 It also serves as a great introduction for individuals seeking to learn more about the rewarding and precise work of log scaling.

-Download the 2023 Log Scaling School Flyer
+Register for the free 2024 Log Scaling School

 Read an Overview of Log Scaling in Idaho